Call of Duty Elite and what it means for the future of video games

 The recent news that Call of Duty will be starting a new paid service called Call of Duty Elite should not come as a surprise because its publisher, Activision, knows all too well from games like World of Warcraft, Guitar Hero and Band Hero that monthly subscriptions and add-on content opens up revenue opportunities.
 The problem is that, as a brand, subscriptions and add-on content appear to the consumer as though they are being nickel and dime-ed.
 Additional content, whether available at a games release or shortly thereafter, has not yet translated to a less expensive initial game purchase for the consumer.

-The problem add-ons will have for developers is that, as this type of content becomes the norm, it will run the risk of demand dictating a lower price for games.
+The problem add-ons will have for developers is that, as this type of content becomes the norm, they run the risk of demand dictating a lower price for games.
 Much like printers, ink might be where the money is made, but the printers are sold for next to nothing.
 Pushing pay-for-play too much will force developers to lower the $59.99 sticker price of most games.

 In the end, developers will be cannibalizing themselves in the process.